Alan Mulally

 Honored with an Edison Achievement Award for his commitment to innovation throughout his career.

-Honorary Doctor of Science, University of Kansas
+Awarded Honorary Doctor of Science (University of Kansas)

-Reported exploring earlier exit from Ford
+Reported to be exploring earlier exit

-Appointed to Google's (Alphabet) Board of Directors
+Appointed to Board of Directors, Google (Alphabet)

 Inducted into International Air & Space Hall of Fame

-Joined Board of Carbon3D (3D printing startup)
+Joined board of Carbon3D (3D-printing startup)

-Considered for U.S. Secretary of State (post-2016 election)
+Considered for U.S. Secretary of State (report)

-Franklin Institute Bower Award for Business Leadership
+Bower Award for Business Leadership (Franklin Institute)

 Key Achievement Ages